-4. During the day of Purim, people to enable them to charity is given to poor celebrate the holiday.
+During the day of Purim, charity is given to poor people to enable them to celebrate the holiday.

-Children often dress up in costumes to add fun and revelry to the day.
+5. Children often dress up in costumes to add fun and revelry to the day.

 - 1. There are many communities where volunteers are available to come to people's homes and give a private reading of the Megillah.
 A local rabbi or synagogue can often provide this service. - 2.
-Of course, any food at the festive meal would have to be appropriate to the patient, but even joining such a meal messages of Tu B'Shevat is a beautiful way to fulfill this Jewish patient is unable to eat any, just talking and thinking about the As this non-holiday holiday has no requirements except to eat fruit, the only hospice concern is the patient's diet.
-If a
+Of course, any food at the festive meal would have to be appropriate to the patient, but even joining such a meal